JAndrassy/ArduinoOTA/README.md

 ## Supported networking libraries

-The ArduinoOTA library will work any proper Arduino Ethernet or WiFi library.
+The ArduinoOTA library will work with any proper Arduino Ethernet or WiFi library.
 For Ethernet library add `#define OTETHERNET` before including the ArduinoOTA library.
 If you don't want a network port or the library doesn't support it, add `#define NO_OTA_PORT` before including the ArduinoOTA library.
 If you only want to use InternalStorage without the network upload from IDE, add `#define NO_OTA_NETWORK` before including the ArduinoOTA library.

 Tested libraries are:
 * Ethernet library - Ethernet shields and modules with Wiznet 5100, 5200 and 5500 chips